Why Tracking Matters (And When It Doesn't)

 - Less customizable than a spreadsheet

 Pricing: Free forever plan with three active projects, daily tracking, streaks, charts, mood tracking, and a year of history.
-Premium $6/month or $59/year adds Authorlytica Rewind, the full Writer Profile Radar, and extended analytics.
+Premium $12/month or $120/year adds Authorlytica Rewind, the full Writer Profile Radar, and extended analytics.

 Verdict: Authorlytica is built for writers who want something simpler than Excel and more motivating than Scrivener's built-in tracking.
 If you value streaks, charts, and low friction, it might work for you.
 If you need deep customization or community features, it might not.